These are the current winning numbers

-Munich – The Eurojackpot is a European lottery with high winnings, which are recently raffled twice a week.
-Because the Eurojackpot lottery is not only getting new rules for its 10th birthday, but also a new drawing day.
-In addition to the usual Friday, the winning numbers are now also determined on Tuesdays – for the first time since the introduction of the Eurojackpot in 2012.

-With the Eurojackpot there is a very clear difference to the German classic lotto 6 out of 49.
-All lottery players from 18 European countries are entitled to participate in the Eurojackpot.
-As part of the new drawing day, the 18 countries have also raised the upper limit for the jackpot: this is now a full 120 million euros instead of the previous 90 million.

-The Eurojackpot will be played on Tuesday, May 17, 2022, drawn again.
-It stands Amount of 92 million euros ready for profit.
+The Eurojackpot is on Friday, May 20, 2022, been drawn again.
+It stands Amount of 106 million euros ready for profit.
 Below we have listed the current winning numbers for you.

+Eurojackpot from Friday, May 20th, 2022: These are the current winning numbers

 Eurojackpot: how does gambling work?